Hipperholme: Geography

+Hipperholme is located at the crossroads of A58 road and A644 road, about 2.5 miles east of Halifax town centre at a height of about 522 ft above sea level (at Christ Church).

+Hipperholme lies in the unparished area of the borough of Calderdale, who are responsible for all local government activity in the village and surrounding areas.
+It lies in the borough ward of Hipperholme and Lightcliffe and the parliamentary constituency of Calder Valley.
+As a village in an unparished area, there are no formal civil parish boundaries defining Hipperholme, but mapping shows it as adjoining the villages of Southowram and Northowram to the west, Coley to the north, Lightcliffe to the east, and Hove Edge to the south.

 History

+The name Hipperholme derives from the plural form of the Old English hyper meaning 'osier'.

 Hipperholme is mentioned in the Domesday Book both as Hipperholme and as Huperun.
 Here the king held two carucates (an area of land used for taxation purposes which could notionally be ploughed by an eight-ox team in a season).
 Historically it was part of the West Riding of Yorkshire.
-The township of Hipperholme also included nearby Brighouse, Lightcliffe, and Hove Edge and was known as Hipperholme-with-Brighouse in the late 19th century.
+Hipperholme was formerly a township in the parish of Halifax, the township also included nearby Brighouse, Lightcliffe, and Hove Edge and was known as Hipperholme-with-Brighouse in the late 19th century.
+In 1894 Hipperholme became an urban district, on 31 December 1894 Hipperholme became a civil parish, being formed from the part of the parish of Hipperholme with Brighouse in Hipperholme Urban District, on 1 April 1937 the district was abolished and merged with the Municipal Borough of Brighouse.
+On 1 April 1937 the parish was abolished and merged with Brighouse.
+In 1931 the parish had a population of 5383.

 Economy and commerce

 Traditional industries in Hipperholme were the manufacture of silk and cotton goods, coal mining, quarrying, and tannery.
 From Joseph Brooke's quarrying firm, founded in 1840 and known for their non-slip paving stones patented in 1898, arose Brookes Chemicals Ltd who initially produced pricric acid for military needs, and later bitumen road coatings.
 Both stone and chemical works ceased trading in 1969.
 Most of the Lightcliffe plant was sold in 1969 to Philips, manufacturer of electrical goods, and acquired in 1986 by Crosslee plc, who also produce electric household appliances and are one of the major employers in Calderdale.
 Following the closure of the factory, the site was allocated for a new residential development, to be called Crosslee Park.

-Hipperholme is today a thriving village with many local shops and is home to several pubs including the Whitehall, the Traveller's Inn, the Hare and Hounds, the White Horse, the Halifax Steam Brewery with Cock o' the North Bar.
-A recent addition is the reopening of the former Country House as the Tannery.
+Hipperholme is today a thriving village with many local shops and is home to several pubs including the Hop Monkey at the Whitehall, the Traveller's Inn, the Hare and Hounds, the White Horse, the Halifax Steam Brewery with Cock o' the North Bar.